vahidsafarifard/When-R-0.998-Means-Nothing/README.md

 ## The Paper's Claim

-Jaffari et al. (Journal of Hazardous Materials, 2023) trained a CatBoost model on 1,200 data points with 10 features to predict malachite green dye degradation efficiency.
+The authors (Journal of Hazardous Materials, 2023) trained a CatBoost model on 1,200 data points with 10 features to predict malachite green dye degradation efficiency.
 They reported:

 - **R² = 0.998** on test data
 - Time was the most important feature (62.6%)